Joy of generators

 PostgreSQL and MySQL follow this pattern closely.
 You can see it in PostgreSQL’s nodeNestloop.c:61 (ExecNestLoop) and MySQL’s composite_iterators.cc:500 (NestedLoopIterator::DoRead).
 SQLite is the outlier: it compiles queries into bytecode for a register-based VM (vdbe.c) rather than building a tree of iterator nodes.

-batch_sizerows from each side live in memory at once.
-Two tables with a million rows each means up to a trillion predicate evaluations if materialized upfront; batching keeps that from blowing up. - Throughput: a tight inner loop over a contiguous buffer is cache-friendly in a way that row-at-a-time processing is not.
+1. Memory: only batch_size rows from each side live in memory at once.
+Two tables with a million rows each means up to a trillion predicate evaluations if materialized upfront; batching keeps that from blowing up.

 The contract becomes: give me N result rows, then stop.
 I’ll ask again when I want more.